-&lt;sup>12 Note, the matrix was rescaled by dividing by the largest entry.
+10Note, the matrix was rescaled by dividing by the largest entry.

-Table 1.
-Results of using the string subsequence kernel on a string classification problem (top row).
+Table 1: Results on a string classification problem of using the string subsequence kernel (top row) and with a further nonlinear map via an RBF kernel (second row).
+For the RBF kernel the optimal σ is shown, i.e the one which minimizes the test error.
 The remaining rows show the results of using the subpolynomial kernel to deal with the large diagonal.